ebp-nor/workshop-2024/day2_genome_annotation/orthofinder.md

 sbatch /cluster/projects/nn9984k/scripts/orthofinder/run_orthofinder_proteins.sh
 ```

+When testing this, it ran for a bit more than 2 hours.
+You might submit it if you want, but you might not have time to look at the results from this actual run.

 <!-- A previous version of the SLURM scripts had specified running `muscle` and `iqtree` (`-M msa -A muscle -T iqtree`).
 By default, OrthoFinder calls `muscle` like this: -->
 <!-- ``` -->
 <!-- muscle -in INPUT -out OUTPUT -->